 It would seem that investors don’t think that the revision would be enough to make Fed officials change their minds about tapering off quantitative easing.
 Consequently, this continued to give the Greenback a lot of support.

 The upcoming week is going to be a busy one, especially since the U.S. non-farm payrolls (NFP) report will be coming out.
-It’ll be interesting to see what the actual results are and whether or not it will match the Fed’s forecasts.
+It’ll be interesting to see what the actual results are and whether or not they will match the Fed’s forecasts.
 If it comes in worse than expected, all this tapering talk could reverse and lead to a massive decline in the Greenback.

 Technically, it’s pretty clear that Cable is on a downtrend.
 The pair has been making “lower lows” and “lower highs.”
 Moreover, the pair is trading below the two major SMAs.
 That being said, I’m looking to go short on the pair once it gives me a good price.
-I’m thinking of jumping in short when price retraces back to the 100 SMA.
+I’m thinking of jumping in short when the price retraces back to the 100 SMA.

 Look at USD/JPY go!
 I wanna get in on the rally so bad, but I’m not gonna rush it.
 I’ll look for an opportunity to buy the pair at a better price.
 I’m eyeing the area between 98.00 to 98.50 where the pair previously found resistance.
-If price finds support, I’ll probably jump in on a long.
+If price finds support, I’ll probably jump in on along.

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.